FontysVenlo/prj4e-repository-group_e02/doc/Project4-charter-02.md

 ## **Abstract:**
-This project aims to develop an amphibious robotic duck that mimics the appearance and behavior of a real duck while freeing of the need for animal care.
+This project aims to develop an amphibious robotic duck that mimics the appearance and behaviour of a real duck while freeing of the need for animal care.
 Designed for outdoor ponds, it offers a lifelike alternative for the presence of a duck without the responsibilities of keeping one.
-Additionally, the robotic duck can serve as a tool for birdwatching by integrating observation and monitoring capabilities.
-By combining embedded systems with autonomous movement and environmental adaptability, the project aims to create a functional, self-sustaining robotic companion for outdoor settings.
+By combining embedded systems with autonomous movement the project aims to create a functional, self-sustaining robotic companion for outdoor settings in order to replace ducks.

 **Acronyms**